zaimoni/RSRevived/PreRelease/readme_revived.txt

 * map generation radically altered.
 ** survivalist weapon caches more usable (ammo is matched to ranged weapons in cache)
 * It is rarely possible to see where a living is planning to move next.
 (If you are about to shove him, you will see this.)
+* player-player trading is now possible.
+A similar implementation is used for player-NPC trading (no more roulette, if the target doesn't want to give up anything you want, you will know immediately)
 * Items will survive better if the method of death isn't particularly destructive to them.
 (A slightly weaker version of the change in Still Alive).
 ** the historical resistance of food and ammo to destruction has been retained.
 Armor will survive better